juancarlosjr97/university-peer-evaluation-automation/README.md

 6. Open the file `setup.gs`

-7. Replace the value of the constant `MASTER_SPREADSHEET_ID` to the spreadsheet ID created on the `Project Spreadsheet Setup` without deleting the double quotes
+7. Replace the value of the constant `MASTER_SPREADSHEET_URL` to the spreadsheet ID created on the `Project Spreadsheet Setup` without deleting the double quotes

 8. Update the value of the constant `COLLECT_DATA_TRIGGER_DATE` to the date that you would like the system to automatically collect the data without deleting the double quotes

 9. Update the constant `MODULE_NAME` to the name of your module

 10. Update the constant `GDRIVE_FOLDER_NAME`.
 Do not delete the `${MODULE_NAME}` unless you know what you are doing.
-The value on the `GDRIVE_FOLDER_NAME` would be the name of the Google Drive folder for this project.
+The value on the `GDRIVE_FOLDER_NAME` would be the name of the Google Drive folder for this project

-The `MODULE_NAME` will be used to identified the spreadsheets and the Google Drive folder.
+The constant `MODULE_NAME` will be used to identified the spreadsheets and the Google Drive folder.

 11. Update the constant `EMAIL_NOTIFICATIONS` using a comma separated emails following the example